Islandora-Collaboration-Group/ISLE/docs/contributor-docs/making-pr-guide.md

 To do this, first commit your changes on that branch:
 ```
 $ git add git add docker-compose.yml
-$ git commit -m "Putting mysql logs into a volume to avoid issues with permissions and the container crashing”
+$ git commit -m "Putting MySQL logs into a volume to avoid issues with permissions and the container crashing”
 ```

 If you do not include -m you will be taken into a text editor where you can craft